p16i/p16i.github.io/src/blog/2020/exponential-family.md

 Therefore, we recover the mean $p$ and the variance $p(1-p)$ of Bernoulli distributions.

-Noting, you might notice that the function transformating $\eta$ to $p$ looks familiar; indeed, his is the sigmoid function!
+Noting, you might notice that the function transformating $\eta$ to $p$ looks familiar; indeed, this is the sigmoid function!
 In generalized linear models, it is the link function.

 ### Gaussian Distribution
 Recall $g(\theta)$ of the Gaussian distribution.
 Let $\mathbf (\eta_1, \eta_2)^T \equiv \eta(\mathbf \theta)$ and $A(\mathbf{\eta_1, \eta_2}) = -g(\theta)$.
 Solving the equation, we have